alireza-shabanpisheh/Cafe-Landing-Page/README.md

 - **Responsive Design**: The landing page is designed to adapt seamlessly to various screen sizes, ensuring a consistent experience across devices.

-- **Interactive UI**: Experience fluid animations and interactive elements that enhance user engagement and provide an enjoyable browsing experience.
+- **Interactive UI**: Enjoy an interactive user interface with smooth animations that enhance user engagement.

-- **Coffee Cafe Theme**: Immerse yourself in the cozy atmosphere of a coffee cafe with carefully crafted design elements and visuals.
+- **Fluid Animations**: Experience fluid animations throughout the landing page, adding a dynamic touch to the browsing experience.

+- **Swiper JS Image Slider**: Utilizes the Swiper JS library to create a touch-enabled image slider, allowing users to browse through customer reviews with ease.

+- **ScrollReveal Animations**: Incorporates the ScrollReveal JS library to animate elements as they come into view, creating a visually appealing and dynamic effect.

 ## Installation